iweigandi/daily-global-financial-cycle-proxy/README.md

 ### Methodology

-1.  **Index Discovery:** The script scrapes Stooq's "Main Indices" pages to dynamically discover a broad set of national stock market indices.
-2.  **Data Download:** It downloads daily historical price data for one representative index per country using the `pandas-datareader` library.
+1.  **Data Download:** It downloads daily historical price data for one representative index per country using the `pandas-datareader` library.
-3.  **Proxy Calculation:**
+2.  **Proxy Calculation:**
     * **Monthly Proxy:** Calculated from the first principal component (PC1) of monthly log-returns of the indices.
     * **Daily Proxy:** Calculated from the PC1 of a 21-day rolling average of daily log-returns to filter for the cyclical component.
-4.  **Validation:** The monthly proxy is statistically compared against an official GFC factor by calculating the correlation and Mean Squared Error.
+3.  **Validation:** The monthly proxy is statistically compared against the GFC factor of Miranda-Agrippino & Rey (2020). by calculating the correlation and Mean Squared Error.
-5.  **Automation:** A GitHub Action runs the entire pipeline every Monday, committing the updated data and chart back to this repository.
+4.  **Automation:** A GitHub Action runs the entire pipeline every Monday, committing the updated data and chart back to this repository.
-6.  **Details:** For a detailed explanation of the data and methods, please see the [Methodological Note](METHODOLOGY.md).
+5.  **Details:** For a detailed explanation of the data and methods, please see the [Methodological Note](METHODOLOGY.md).